danielnichols00/danielnichols00/README.md

 Other Skills - Foundational understanding

-SQL,
+- SQL
-AWS,
+- AWS
-Networks,
+- Networks
-Salesforce CRM
+- Salesforce CRM

 <!--
 **danielnichols00/danielnichols00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.